7eventy7/discodrome/README.md

 - **Discord Bot Token** — from Step 1
 - **Discord Server ID** — right-click your server icon and select **Copy ID** (requires Developer Mode enabled in Discord settings)
 - **Your Discord User ID** — right-click your username and select **Copy ID**
-- **Subsonic Server Details** — URL, username, and password for your music server
+- **Subsonic Server Details** — URL, username, password and auth mode for your music server
+  - If auth mode is token then password must be md5(password + salt)

 ### Step 3 — Deploy with Docker